Skip to content

 Grants

-Grants are considered to be gift aid or funds awarded to students which are repaid.
-Federal grant programs include -- Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Teacher Education Assistance for College and Higher Education Grant.
+Grants are considered to be gift aid or funds awarded to students that are repaid.
+Federal grant programs include the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant, and the Teacher Education Assistance for College and Higher Education Grant.

-Minnesota grant programs include: Minnesota State Grant MN GI Bill, Postsecondary Child Care Grant, Safety Officer Survivor's Grant, and the Minnesota Dream Act.
+Minnesota grant programs include the Minnesota State Grant, the MN GI Bill, the Postsecondary Child Care Grant, the Safety Officer Survivor's Grant, and the Minnesota Dream Act.

 Scholarships

-The Office of Admission awards new entering freshmen and transfer student scholarships.
+The Office of Admission awards scholarships to new-entering freshmen and transfer students.
 A number of scholarships are awarded by individual departments on campus.
 Applications are available from the appropriate office and online.
 See scholarship requirements here.

 Work Study & Regular Pay